ovaschool/ovaschool.github.io/staticpages/ova-foundation.markdown

 -	1 semantics member
 -	1 syntax member

 Every board member has an equal voice in each decision made.
 The board members are (re-)voted every five years.
-You can find the current board setup here (link).
+You can find the current board setup [here](https://ovaschool.github.io/organizers/).

 ### Membership
 Everyone who attended or taught at an OVA summer school is eligible to become a member of the OVA foundation for the subsequent year.
 Instructions of how to become a member are sent via email to the participants after each school.